plantaseed/bambi/README.md

 # Prerequsites
 1. A cluster used for development on GCP
-2. Optional: A production cluster which is a copy of the development kluster.
+2. Optional: A production cluster which is a copy of the development cluster.
 3. Open development kluster firewall to accept tcp connections
 4. Allow full access to all Cloud APIs on development kluster
-5. ??Mabye allow legacy authorization.
+5. Mabye allow legacy authorization, you might need to.
 6. Open a gcr.io registry.

 # Setup
 ## Overview
-To get the system working you have to depoly and expose the Bambi manager to you development kluster.
+To get the system working you have to deploy and expose the Bambi manager to you development kluster.
-You also have to define a config descrbing your system and kluster.
+You also have to define a config describing your system and cluster.

 ## Manager.
 This will describe the setup of Bambi manager.

 ### Deployment
-You have to deploy the manager image to you cluster.
+You have to deploy the manager image to your cluster.
 A example depolyment config:
 ``` YAML
 apiVersion: apps/v1